 Competent analytics provide information for making decisions about the next steps in application development.
-But how do you understand whether the product is interesting for your target audience?
-How can you tell if it is growing and developing?
+But how do you understand whether your application is useful and convenient for your target audience?
+Is it growing and developing?
 To do this, you need to monitor a number of KPI metrics (key performance indicators) and make decisions on further actions based on the data obtained.
 Let's take a look at examples of metrics that are important for app promotion and business development.

 General KPIs for mobile apps are overall app usage metrics that show the app’s popularity regardless of business objectives.
 You can use them to see how many people downloaded, installed, deleted your app, etc.

 The easiest and most obvious way to track popularity.
 This KPI shows how many times users have downloaded your app, but there are other important factors.

 If users have downloaded an app, it doesn't mean they have completed the installation.
 This metric helps to track apps actually installed on users' mobile devices.
 As for uninstalls, there can be many reasons, but you need to analyze if this process coincided with any changes in the app (updates, new advertising methods, etc.), especially if the uninstalls started in a previously stable cluster of users.

 The decision to register in the mobile app and, therefore, provide personal information is another sign of user loyalty.

 If you offer to update the app to a premium or paid version, control not only the number of updates but also the time it takes for the user to decide whether to pay for additional features.

 This metric shows which sources users came from.
 The information is crucial for marketers and sales teams because it allows them to figure out the most effective promotion channels and focus on them when dispensing the company’s budget.